caru/StenoTutor/README.md

 * Accuracy recording, including average session accuracy, accuracy level up limits, average accuracy per word and a mixed speed/accuracy based word selection
 * Font colors and GUI colors configuration file
 * GUI interface, eg: buttons
+* Word dictation via speech synthesis

 Changelog
 ---------

 *Version 0.0.3*
+* Added speech synthesis capability.
+Currently, new levels are announced.
+Sound can be turned of in session.properties, property name session.isSoundEnabled
 * Input is now directly taken from Plover standard output.
+* Fixed bug: word backlisting was not working properly with multiple words per line.

 *Version 0.0.2*
 * Show one target word at a time or fill the line and complete it.
 You can configure this in session.properties, property name session.isSingleWordBuffer